KILTprotocol/docs/docs/develop/03_workshop/04_attester/01_account.md

 You use a mnemonic to generate signing keypairs.
 What's great about a mnemonic is that it's **human-readable**, and a person could memorize it to later re-generate their keypairs and address.
-A mnemonic is critical for security, so it;s crucial to keep it safe!
+A mnemonic is critical for security, so it's crucial to keep it safe!

 :::